San103/San103/README.md

 ### Hi there 👋
 - 🌱  March 27 2023
-- ⚡ `Coding all day, coding all night, Life is full of errors gotta fix them all`
+- ⚡ `Coding all day, coding in life, gotta fix them in one night`

 <!--
 <div align="center" width="100%">